 Maximize your qualified business income deduction (if applicable).

-One of the most talked about changes from the Tax Cuts and Jobs Act is still the qualified business income deduction under Section 199A.
-Taxpayers who own interests in a sole proprietorship, partnership, LLC, or S corporation may be able to deduct up to 20 percent of their qualified business income.
+One of the most talked about changes from the Tax Cuts and Jobs Act enacted in 2017 is the qualified business income deduction under Section 199A.
+Current proposals want to change this deduction, but for 2022, taxpayers who own interests in a sole proprietorship, partnership, LLC, or S corporation may be able to deduct up to 20% of their qualified business income.
 Please be careful because this deduction is subject to various rules and limitations.

 Roth IRA Conversions

-Some IRA owners may want to consider converting part or all of their traditional IRAs to a Roth IRA.
+In 2022, some IRA owners may want to consider converting part or all of their traditional IRAs to a Roth IRA.
 This is never a simple or easy decision.
 Roth IRA conversions can be helpful, but they can also create immediate tax consequences and can bring additional rules and potential penalties.
-Under the new laws, you can no longer unwind a Roth conversion by re-characterizing it.
+Under the current laws, you can no longer unwind a Roth conversion by re-characterizing it.
 It is best to run the numbers with a qualified professional and calculate the most appropriate strategy for your situation.
 Call us if you would like to review your Roth IRA conversion options.

 Capital Gains and Losses